sahands/simple-sat/README.rst

 SAT0W program which can be found
 `here <http://www-cs-faculty.stanford.edu/~uno/programs.html>`_.
 The iterative code follows Knuth's version much closer, but is a bit more complicated.
 The recursive version is rather straight-forward.
-Intended primarily to as a learning tool.
+Intended primarily as a learning tool.

 Accompanying article can be found at